 Symptoms of diabetes include unusual thirst, a need to urinate frequently, unexplained weight loss, blurry vision, and a feeling of being tired constantly.
 Such symptoms tend to be more acute in Type 1 diabetes.
 In fact, many people with Type 2 diabetes are unaware that they have it.

-Diabetes is diagnosed in one of three ways: a fasting plasma glucose test, an oral glucose tolerance test, or a random plasma glucose test.
+Diabetes is diagnosed in one of four ways: a fasting plasma glucose test, an oral glucose tolerance test, a random plasma glucose test, and an A1C test.
 All involve drawing blood to measure the amount of glucose in it.

 Treatment for Type 1 diabetes always includes taking insulin and may include taking other drugs to prevent kidney damage or to treat diabetes-related conditions such as high blood pressure.
 Treatment for Type 2 diabetes may include taking oral medicines to decrease insulin resistance and/or increase insulin secretion and taking other drugs to treat any diabetes-related conditions; it may also include taking insulin.
 Attention to diet and regular exercise are important treatment components for both types of diabetes.
 Weight loss can also help to reverse insulin resistance and lower blood glucose if a person is overweight.
 Gestational diabetes is most commonly treated either with just diet and exercise or with diet, exercise, and insulin.

 The goal in any diabetes treatment is to keep blood glucose and blood pressure levels as close to normal as possible.
 Chronically high blood glucose levels can damage many parts of the body, including the eyes, kidneys, nerves, and cardiovascular system.
 In pregnant women, high blood glucose can cause birth defects in the baby and pregnancy complications in the mother.
 High blood pressure can also do widespread damage to the body.
 However, studies have shown that “tight” blood glucose and blood pressure control lowers the risk of complications significantly.